Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 When working with WEB and TV sources, you will most likely have only lossy audio available.
 The most common codecs here are AC-3, E-AC-3 and AAC.
+**Lossily compressed audio
-Lossily compressed files should generally not be reencoded—the proper way to handle them is to remux (i.e. copy) them to the final file.
+should generally not be reencoded**—the proper way to handle them is to remux (i.e. copy) them to the final file.
+Reencoding lossy audio into a different lossy audio codec cannot improve the audio quality for barely improved compression
+(in relation and assuming a lower bitrate), while encoding into a lossless audio codec is just wasting bandwidth.
+Your source file will always have the most data available and using a lossless codec for that can not generate data lost from the previous compression from thin air.

 [ffmpeg]: https://www.ffmpeg.org/download.html